 Did you reject the same idea when a colleague suggests it as an experiment 6+ months after you ran it?… Continue Reading

 User Story Mapping is an incredible powerful exercise to dismantle product ideas into tangible value drivers and derive an MVP-oriented prioritization from it.

 And even though it has become a default framework within my product management set of tools through numerous repetitions, I often times make a mistake which interferes with some of my most important foundations of product development.… Continue Reading

-Even though product people now already start arguing about whether to focus on the riskiest assumptions instead of a viable product, the good old term MVP is still a good conversation starter.… Continue Reading
+Even though product people now already start arguing about whether to focus on the riskiest assumptions instead of a viable product, the good old term MVP is still a good conversation starter.
+Especially within companies which may not be exactly ‘cutting edge’ when it comes to product development, the intent to launch earlier and ‘leaner’ poses a huge mindset shift.… Continue Reading

 A/B Split Testing is the most powerful tool of a product manager for getting from gut feeling and HiPPO driven product decisions to actual progress based on measurable outcomes.